 Peanut Butter Cookies

 These are not your Classic fork-pressed peanut butter cookies or 3 ingredient cookies for that matter!
 But rather compatible with the Subway Peanut Butter Cookies!
 They are chewy, soft, and loaded with peanut butter flavor!
-The cookie batter is perfectly whipped and each cookie even has the whipped scooped signature marks on top just like the peanut butter cookies Subway use to have!
+The cookie batter is perfectly whipped and each cookie even has the whipped scooped signature marks on top just like the peanut butter cookies Subway used to have!

-What’s the Best Peanut Butter Cookies?
+What are the Best Peanut Butter Cookies?